The secret to a service experience that works for all ages? Choice

-Take Amazon’s use of predictive analytics to give people that personalised experience, for example, or Uber’s appeal to those wanting an on-demand service.
+Take Amazon’s use of predictive analytics to give people that personalized experience, for example, or Uber’s appeal to those wanting an on-demand service.

 This is the kind of service we want to replicate in IT support: something fast and driven by insight.
 Something that knows who you are, what you really want and provides options – one-size-fits-all, prescribed support is no longer enough.

-But this isn’t about generalising entire groups of people based only on their age.
+But this isn’t about generalizing entire groups of people based only on their age.

 It’s about offering choice – accommodating all ages, tastes and levels of technical ability by enabling them to choose the type of service that works for them as and when they need it.